Watershed Tea

 Organic matter delivered to oceans impacts climate change

-By studying the interactions of bacteria and watershed tea, Stroud Center scientists hope not only to help provide clean drinking water in a world where it is in dangerously short supply, but also to understand how the organic matter that is delivered to oceans impacts global climate change.
+By studying the interactions of bacteria and watershed tea, Stroud Center scientists hope to help provide clean drinking water in a world where it is in dangerously short supply and understand how the organic matter delivered to oceans impacts global climate change.

 Learn more